4sh/datamaintain/README.md

   by `host.docker.internal`.
 See [docker documentation](https://docs.docker.com/docker-for-mac/networking/).

 Datamaintain image use a mongo shell.

-Image tag has form _datamaintainVersion_-_mongoVersion_ for example `datamaintain:1.2-4.4` is a datamaintain 1.2 with a mongo shell 4.4.
+Image tag has form `<datamaintain version>-<db type>-<db version>` for example `docker.pkg.github.com/4sh/datamaintain/datamaintain:1.2-mongo-4.4` is a datamaintain 1.2 with a mongo shell 4.4.
+For now, datamaintain only support mongo database.
 You can see all images [here](https://github.com/orgs/4sh/packages?repo_name=datamaintain)